On Sunday it was my father’s birthday.

 There are no bad emotions.
-It’s a radical notion, I know – but I’ve witnessed a major shift in the tens of thousands of people I’ve worked in the Committed Impulse Laboratory.
+It’s a radical notion, I know – but I’ve witnessed a major shift in the tens of thousands of people I’ve worked with at the Committed Impulse Laboratory.

 My pops always wanted me to be a scientist – and maybe in my own way, I am.